nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useArray.md

 # useArray
-Hooks to use _Array data structure_ to handle component state with all Array methods.
+Hook to use _Array data structure_ to handle component state with all Array methods.

 ## Usage